ConsonHayashi/starter-aiu/README.md

 # AIU
-The Angular project with Ionic and Universal
+The Angular project starter with Ionic and Universal